pact-im/api-doc/_includes/webhooks.md

 ### When

  - You sent message in async mode.
-When message delivery job was executed we'll notice you.
+Delivery job was executed and delivery result is known.

 Possible results: